harrycresswell/harry/content/page/uses.md

 I’ve been using [Mailchimp](https://mailchimp.com/) for my mailing list for years, however these days it often feels overkill for my needs.
 With that said, I decided to give [Buttondown](https://buttondown.email/) a go for the Practical Hugo mailing list – only positive things to say so far.

-I use [IFTTT](https://ifttt.com/) mainly to send emails to myself reminding me to do things that only happen periodically.
-Things like updating masked email addresses or sending out my newsletter.
+I use [IFTTT](https://ifttt.com/) mainly to send emails to myself reminding me to do things that happen infrequently but periodically.
+Things like updating masked email addresses or sending out my newsletter, which I do once a month, and are easy to forget.
 I also use [Zapier](https://zapier.com/), mostly to pass form submissions to a spreadsheet.

 [Gumroad](https://gumroad.com/) is the tool I use to handle online payments for things like fonts or themes.